eway-crm/acf-options-for-polylang/README.md

 You are using Advanced Custom Fields for creating option pages and you have Polylang installed for awsome multilingual site ?

-Sadly, you are noting that Polylang is not handling ACF's Option Pages.
+Sadly, Polylang is not handling ACF's Option Pages.
 Which means values will be the same for all languages you have set :(

 We are here to save your life !
 Once this plugin is activated, you will be able to set a different value for each language, and if none is set, the "All languages" value will be used as default one.

 # How ?

 This plugin is storing a value for each language into database. <b>That means at activation, all data will not be anymore available, but still in database.</b>Then Polylang's lang is used to get the values from the DB.
+Simply contribute your option page by selecting the Polylang's language from admin flags ui.

 # Requirements